Filtering Discomforting Recommendations with Large Language Models: Introduction

 To inform our design process, we conducted a formative study to gain insights into the current landscape and user expectations (Section~\ref{sec:formative}).
 Initially, we identified several key factors contributing to discomforting recommendations, including deviations in user behavior, biases in algorithmic modeling, and conflicting interests among stakeholders.
 We then examined the limitations of current feedback mechanisms, emphasizing shortcomings such as insufficient personalization, inflexibility, and a lack of transparency.
 Based on these findings, we established four design goals to guide the design of our tool: support conversational configuration, provide preference explanations, provide feedback channels, and operate in a plug-and-play manner.

-Given the natural language understanding, reasoning, and generation capabilities demonstrated by Large Language Models (LLMs)~\cite{li2024personal,zhao2023survey}, we propose that LLM provide a promising solution for achieving these design goals.
+Given the natural language understanding, reasoning, and generation capabilities demonstrated by LLMs~\cite{li2024personal,zhao2023survey}, we propose that LLM provide a promising solution for achieving these design goals.
 To this end, we designed an LLM-based tool named \ours, specifically aimed at helping users filter out discomforting recommendations (Section~\ref{sec:system}).
-Figure~\ref{fig:d9aj} illustrates the workflow of \ours: (1) \ours observes algorithm-recommended items to construct a comprehensible and editable preference profile for the user; (2) Through a guided conversation, \ours assists the user in expressing personalized filtering needs, and then masks the discomforting preferences with in the profile; (3) \ours filters out discomforting recommendations based on the edited preference profile in a plug-and-play manner, ensuring that user-perceived items no longer includes discomforting elements.
+Figure~\ref{fig:d9aj} illustrates the workflow of \ours: (1) \ours identifies algorithm-recommended items based on the user's personalized perceptions, integrates the user's pairwise preferences, and ranks them to construct a comprehensible and editable preference profile tailored for the user; (2) Through a guided conversation, \ours assists the user in expressing personalized filtering needs, and then masks the discomforting preferences with in the profile; (3) \ours filters out discomforting recommendations based on the edited preference profile in a plug-and-play manner, ensuring that user-perceived items no longer includes discomforting elements.
 Additionally, \ours provides the user with access to filtering logs recorded during step (3), assisting the user in refining filtering needs in a manner similar to step (2).
 Overall, \ours empowers the user to actively influence the decisions made by personalized algorithms, enhancing control over the algorithms.

 We validated the efficacy of the constructed preference profile using an offline proxy task.
 The findings suggest that it enhances the reasoning process of LLMs, markedly decreases the challenge of aligning them with users, and allows a 3.8B open-source LLM to rival top commercial models.
 Additionally, we conducted a one-week user study on Zhihu (a platform similar to Quora), China’s largest Q\&A community, with 24 participants (Section~\ref{sec:evaluation}).
 The results demonstrate that our design goals effectively help users express their filtering needs and filter out discomforting recommendations, with \ours successfully achieving these goals.
 We also analyzed how \ours impacts platform recommendation outcomes by influencing the exposure of discomforting items.
+Finally, we conducted an in-depth discussion (Section~\ref{sec:discussion}), covering: challenges of filtering discomforting recommendations with LLMs, relevance to research topics in recommender systems, potential impact on platforms, and limitations and future work.